Off-Diagonal Long-Range Order Implies Vanishing Charge Gap

-For lattice boson models with hard core interaction, the main inequality \rlb{main} was proved by Tian \cite{Tian}.
-(See also \cite{ALSSY} for the hard core boson models at half-filling, which indeed reduces to spin systems \cite{HorschLinden,KomaTasaki1994,SannomiyaKatsuraNakayama2017,Tasaki2017,TasakiBook}.)
+For lattice boson models with hardcore interaction, the main inequality \rlb{main} was proved by Tian \cite{Tian}.
+(See also \cite{ALSSY} for the hardcore boson models at half-filling, which indeed reduces to spin systems \cite{HorschLinden,KomaTasaki1994,SannomiyaKatsuraNakayama2017,Tasaki2017,TasakiBook}.)
 An inequality for the charge susceptibility that resembles our \rlb{kge} was proved in \cite{Wagner1966,Stringari} for a general class of models.
-This inequality however is meaningful only in a ground state with explicit U(1) symmetry breaking, as we explain below.
+This inequality however is meaningful only in a ground state that breaks the U(1) symmetry, as we explain below.
 As far as we know our result for quantum spin systems is new.

 \para{Lattice boson systems} Let us state and prove our main result in the specific setting of lattice boson systems.
 Generalizations are discussed below.

 Let $\La$ be an arbitrary finite lattice, i.e., a set of sites $x,y,\ldots$, and $\NLa$ be the number of sites.
 Consider a system of bosons on $\La$.
 We denote by $\ha_x$, $\had_x$, and $\hn_x=\had_x\ha_x$ the annihilation, creation, and number operators at site $x$.
 The total number operator is given by $\hN=\sum_{x\in\La}\hn_x$.
 We sometimes refer to $\hN$ as the conserved charge.
 Although we fix $\La$ in the following discussion, we always have in mind the statistical mechanical setting where we take $\NLa$ large and examine how various quantities scale with $\NLa$.